-CMJA understands from the Woodhead Masterplan Drawing No. 0300 (21/10/10) that the finished floor level of the basement to be constructed within the pit will be 85.00 metres AHD.
-This implies a construction working level of about 84.40 metres AHD, which will in turn require that the groundwater and lake level be lowered to an average of about 83.90 metres AHD to allow safe and comfortable working conditions to be maintained during construction.
+CMJA understands from Woodhead Masterplan Drawing No. 0300 (21/10/10) that the finished floor level of the basement car park will be 85.00 metres AHD.
+This implies a pre-construction floor level of about 85.40 metres, and, to provide safe and effective working conditions and an allowance for inhomogeneous conditions, requires that the average groundwater level be lowered to 83.90 metres AHD.